BuddhaNexus/segmented-sanskrit/README.md

 NOTE:
-Files in segmented_files and dsbc_files are those currently used in Buddhanexus.
+Files in new_segmented_files are those currently used in Buddhanexus.
 These are converted from html.
-The XML files are not used.

-The folver segmented_files_buddhist_from_html holds the jsons of the Buddhist texts that are derived directly from HTML to JSON conversion from Gretil HTML
+The folder segmented_files_buddhist_from_html holds the jsons of the Buddhist texts that are derived directly from HTML to JSON conversion from Gretil HTML